bboc/mdtools/slides/slides.md

 # mdslides

-A set of tools to build slide decks from reositories of Markdown files for use in [Deckset](https://www.decksetapp.com/) and [reveal.js](http://lab.hakim.se/reveal-js/#/).
+A set of tools to build slide decks from repositories of Markdown files for use in [Deckset](https://www.decksetapp.com/) and [reveal.js](http://lab.hakim.se/reveal-js/#/).

 A presentation is created from several groups that consist of one or more sections.
 Each section is a file that contains one or more slides separated by `---`: